freddylealg/CS50-course/10-traffic/README.md

 How do we know when we are overfitting?

-These answers will arrive whit the experience, maybe.
+These answers will arrive with the experience, maybe.